 The gallbladder is a part of your digestive system that collects and stores bile.
 Bile consists of bile salts, cholesterol, and other substances that help digestion by breaking down fats.

-The gallbladder releases bile into the small intestine when food enters it through the stomach.
+The gallbladder releases bile into the small intestine when food enters the stomach.

 The bile ducts can sometimes become blocked by gallstones.
 It is the duct that connects the stomach to the intestine.

 This blockage can cause pain, nausea, vomiting, and bloating.
-The stone may also cause reduced or obstruction of bile flow to the intestine.
+The stone may also cause reduced or obstructed bile flow to the intestine.

-The gallbladder has a vital function to aid proper digestion but is not absolutely necessary to the human body.
+The gallbladder is vital to aid proper digestion but is not necessary to the human body.
 Therefore sometimes, it is suggested to get it removed surgically if it causes your symptoms to worsen.

 Causes of gallstones